dedysteady/Agate-Tower-Defense/README.md

 # How to Play
 - Download the Repository
-- Open Folder Build
+- Open the Folder Build
-- Run .exe
+- Then Run .exe
+- Setup prefered resolution size
 - ENJOY !!!